Aman7123/resty-yubikey-auth/README.md

-## Yubikey OTP Auth
+## Openresty Yubikey OTP Auth

-This is a plugin for OpenResty Nginx that allows you to integrate YubiKey OTP authentication into your OpenResty applications.
+This is a plugin for OpenResty Nginx that 2FA with a YubiKey OTP.
 The plugin is designed to run within an Nginx block from a single call, providing a seamless and efficient authentication process.

 ### Prerequisites